AlbertWeichselbraun/wikipedia-link-extractor/README.md

 Extracts Wikipedia link text and link targets from Wikipedia XML dumps downloaded from the [wikimedia](https://meta.wikimedia.org/wiki/Data_dumps).

 These data can then be used to improve named entity linking tasks as outlined in the paper *Weichselbraun, Albert, Kuntschik, Philipp and Brasoveanu, Adrian M.P..
 (2019).
-Name Variants for Improving Entity Discovery and Linking., Leipzig, Germany.*.
+Name Variants for Improving Entity Discovery and Linking.
+Proceedings of the 2nd Conference on Language, Data and Knowledge (LDK 2019), Leipzig, Germany.*.

 ### Usage